 Supplementary Figure 4: Example of a functional analogue rewilding range for the extinct species Smilodon fatalis in the Nearctic realm.
 Present-natural ranges S. Fatalis (green shade) represent counter-factual ranges estimated for current climate without anthropogenic pressure through time and were from the PHYLACINE database (Faurby et al. 2018).
 The rewilding range of the functional analogue Panthera leo (blue shade) was obtained assessing its climatic suitability through maximum entropy species distribution models.
 In this example, P. leo rewilding range (blue area) is limited by the climatic suitability of species and covers only a small proportion of the present-natural distribution of S. fatalis.

-Supplementary Table 2: List of terrestrial mammals extinct during the Late Pleistocene and their functional analogues for trophic rewilding in each biogeographic realm.
+Supplementary Table 2: List of the extinct species that were replaced by functional analogues in the focal biogeographic realm.
+List of terrestrial mammals extinct during the Late Pleistocene and their functional analogues for trophic rewilding in each biogeographic realm.